Sign In / Sign Out

 Both the psychology BA and BS degrees are excellent options for students who want to pursue psychology-related careers or who intend to apply to psychology or counseling graduate programs.

 All of the major requirements are the same for the psychology BA and BS degrees.
-The degrees differ in the College Requirement.
-Click the boxes below to see the differences.
+The degrees differ in the College Requirement:

 For the College Requirement, the Psychology BA degree students must document proficiency in a second language.
 Proficiency is defined as being able to read, write and speak a language other than English at the fourth level.